LBHackney-IT/API-Playbook/docs/references.md

 This section collects links to documents to which we refer, and base our guidelines on.

-## OpenAPI Specification
+## OpenAPI Specification:

   - [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/);

-## Publications, specifications and standards
+## Publications, specifications and standards:

   - [RFC 3339: Date and Time on the Internet: Timestamps](https://tools.ietf.org/html/rfc3339);